Prenuptial and Postnuptial Agreements in Beverly Hills, CA

 Common Legal Terms in Postnuptial Agreements

-Separate property: Property owned by one spouse before the marriage, or acquired by gift or inheritance during the marriage, which remains the individual property of that spouse.
+- Separate property: Property owned by one spouse before the marriage, or acquired by gift or inheritance during the marriage, remains the individual property of that spouse.

-Engaging a knowledgeable attorney like Karen S. Brown can provide continued clarity as you go through the process of creating your ‘postnup,’ as she will address your specific concerns and offer solutions tailored for your unique circumstances.
+Working with a qualified attorney like Karen S. Brown can provide clarity during the process of creating your postnup.
+She will address your concerns and offer solutions tailored to your specific situation.

 Your Questions Deserve Real Answers Explore our FAQ